ecantarutti/mobiquitySystemMaker/README.md

 ## Preconditions

-The only requirements that you need to run this tests are:
+The only tools that you need to run these tests are:
 - Maven;
 - Java;
 - Google Chrome.